ibm-cloud-docs/cis/glossary.md

 #### Health check
 A health check helps gain insight into the availability of pools so that traffic can be routed to the healthy ones.
 These checks periodically send HTTP/HTTPS requests and monitor the responses.
 They can be configured with customized intervals, timeouts, status codes, and more.
 As soon as a pool is marked unhealthy, traffic will be intelligently rerouted to another available pool, if available.

+#### Origin Servers
+An origin server processes and responds to incoming requests from clients, and are typically used with caching servers.
+Origin servers run one or more programs that are designed to listen for and process incoming Internet requests.
+The physical distance between the origin server and the client making a request adds latency to the connection, increasing load time.
+Using caching servers reduces this latency.